Preparing for Travel in Avalanche Terrain

 Mount Baker Backcountry Ski Map

 Again, we cannot overstate the importance of avalanche education and mentorship.
 Run lists are no guarantee of safety.
 Decisions regarding which runs to open or close are the sole responsibility of the user.
 Formal avalanche training is necessary to effectively assess avalanche hazard and relate the hazard to terrain.
-Very few decisions in the backcountry are black and white, and good judgement before and during a backcountry tour is mandatory for a successful day.
+Very few decisions in the backcountry are black and white, and good judgment before and during a backcountry tour is mandatory for a successful day.
 Run lists are just another very small part of a very large puzzle.